bcdev/s3tbx-snow/src/main/resources/doc/s3snow_usage.rst

    :align:   center
    :scale: 50 %

-   The SNAP menu entry for the Snow Properties Processor.
+   The SNAP menu entry for the SPP.

 .. _idepix_snow_in_snap:
 .. figure::  pix/idepix_snow_in_snap.png